TrevorHProgramming/SuperELF/README.md

 <b>PLANNED MINOR UPDATES</b>
 1. Improve the UI to be resizable.
 2. Add a settings menu to keep preferences between sessions.
+Settings are currently hardcoded.